 The Centerpiece of the Montpelier Experience

 Next, take a moment to reflect at Mr. Madison’s Temple, a neo-classical design that stands above what used to be the property’s ice-well.
-Then stroll the Annie duPont formal garden.
-Originally established in Madison’s time as a house garden, it was redesigned in the early 1900s by Annie duPont with flowerbeds, walkways, marble statures and urns.
+Then stroll the Annie duPont Formal Garden.
+Originally established in Madison’s time as a house garden, it was redesigned in the early 1900s by Annie duPont with flowerbeds, walkways, marble statues and urns.

 You may also want to visit the Archaeology Lab, the active archaeological dig site (in season), the Madison family cemetery, enslaved community cemetery, the Landmark Forest, Gilmore Cabin, or Train Depot.